Get in touch

 Do you want to join the Colony?

-@Villacarmenbees, We keep our bees in safe and sustainable hives for their benefit and that of the environment and our main focus is not the commercial production of honey, but more focussed on conservation and learning.
+@Villacarmenbees, We keep our bees in safe and sustainable hives for their benefit and that of the environment and our main focus is not the commercial production of honey, but more focused on conservation and learning.
 Plus it’s a great way of relaxing and bringing the family together.

 We believe that our bees enhance biodiversity and help to pollinate a wide range of plants that are important to a healthy environment and a sustainable society.
 We do not clip the wings of our queens and we do not intervene in the removal of queens since it´s our firm belief that the Bees know best and thus we prefer to let nature take its course.
 FYI – Our eldest queen is almost 3 years old and still in favour with her “subjects”.